thomas-crane/aphid/docs/spec.md

 ## Commands

 Commands are methods of module classes.
-They should be decorated with the [`@Command`](#command-decorator-interface) decorator which describes how the command.
+They should be decorated with the [`@Command`](#command-decorator-interface) decorator which describes the command.

 All command methods should have the same parameters, and this should be enforced by the command decorator.
-A soft error should be raised.
+A soft error should be raised if the parameters of a command method are incorrect.

 The method signature of a command method should be the following.